Basic retirement of a civil servant: what difference between full and maximum rates?

 • You're retiring with one determined number of quarters of pension insurance all plans combined

-• Or you retire at an age called age of cancelation of discount, regardless of the number of quarters you have in your pension insurance.
+• Or you retire at an age called age of cancelation of discount, regardless of your number of quarters of pension insurance.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

-Tableau - Sedentary Public Servant - Conditions for Granting a Full Rate Retirement
+Tableau - Sedentary Public Servant - Conditions for Granting a Full Rate Pension

 You were born: